nikunjsanghai/Introduction_to_Programming_Cplusplus/Week7/Practice_Problems.md

 ### Question 3
 Write defitions for the following functions, the goal is to enter elements in a vector till the user enters Q to terminate and then printing the Lowest Common Factor(LCM) of the vector elements.
 - void print(const vector<int> & vec); Prints all the elements of the vector
-- void LCM(const vector<int> &vec); Finds the Lowest Common Multiple of the array elements of the vector
+- int LCM(const vector<int> &vec); Finds the Lowest Common Multiple of the array elements of the vector
 - int mylargest(const vector<int>& vec); Find the largest number in the vector
 - bool divide(int n,const vector<int>&vec); Prints true if n is devisible by all the elements of the array otherwise prints false
 ```